You’ve likely heard that CBD products can be great for anxiety. But which type of CBD is the best? Should you use full-spectrum or broad-spectrum CBD?

 You should also verify that your broad-spectrum product is free of THC by looking at the third-party tests provided by the brand.
 It’s best to avoid companies that fail to provide these test results.

 Of course, you can also use products that contain pure CBD, called isolate.
-But this isn’t recommended because you’ll be missing out on the entourage effect that makes whole-plant hemp and cannabis products so much more effective than their purified forms.
+But this isn’t ideal because you’ll be missing out on the entourage effect.

-If you’re new to CBD, be sure to start with a small dose (5-15 mg).
+If you’re new to CBD, start with a small dose (5-15 mg).
 Pay close attention to how you feel and slowly work your way up to the dosage that provides the desired anxiety relief.